-HHA jobs are in great demand, as more people are choosing the option to have the care they need in their personal homes rather than a nursing home or other facility.
+Great home health aide jobs are in high demand, as more people are choosing the option to have the personal support care they need in their homes rather than a nursing home or other facility.

 The training to become a home health aide varies by the state you live in and by whom you are employed by.

 Free Home Health Aide Training is Available

 There are many schools, organizations and employers that will provide you with free education to launch your career as a HHA throughout the United States.

 Before looking for a free home health aide training program – do you meet the following typical criteria for enrollment?

-- At least 18 years of age
+At least 18 years of age

-- Able to read and write English above the 6th grade level
+Able to read and write English above the 6th grade level

-- Have a government issued photo identification – such as a driver’s license or passport
+Have a government issued photo identification – such as a driver’s license or passport

-- Authorized to work in the United States
+Authorized to work in the United States

-How to Find Free HHA Training
+How to Find Free Home Health Aide Training